Jordan527/TSI-Ticketing-System/README.md

 * Bug Reporting: Users can easily report bugs by filling out a structured form within the application, providing essential details such as bug description, severity, screenshots, and steps to reproduce.
 * Ticket Tracking: Facilitates real-time tracking of bug tickets, allowing developers and managers to monitor the status of reported issues, assign tasks, and set priorities.
 * Integration with Microsoft Teams: Seamless integration with Microsoft Teams enables automatic notifications and updates on bug ticket status changes, ensuring effective communication among team members.
-* Power Automate Workflows: Automates repetitive tasks and workflows using Power Automate, streamlining processes such as bug assignment, notification delivery, and status updates.
 * AWS Cloud Infrastructure: Hosted on AWS, offering scalability, reliability, and security, ensuring high availability and performance for handling bug tracking operations.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>